 Do not leave any line blank on the Applicant Information Form.
 If there is no information to provide, "N/A" should be used.
 The Confirmation of Visual Disability, which includes the best corrected visual acuity notations, also needs to be completed by your medical health professional.
 Each item submitted with the application packet (i.e., "Personal Statement") should be clearly labeled.

 Completed applications must be submitted to the Disability Programs and Resource Center per the instructions on the Scholarship Fact Sheet and Application Checklist.
-Applications are accepted on a year-round basis, however, the first application deadline has yet to be determined.
+Applications are accepted on a year-round basis, however, the review process has begun and timely submission of application materials is advised.
 No fax submissions are accepted.